bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 Interpreting the run statistics
 -------------------------------
-In the pre-configured settings, output of the check_run_stats step will go to a folder called 'stats_and_variant_calling.'
+In the pre-configured settings, output of the check_run_stats step will go to a folder called "stats_and_variant_calling."
 This is controlled by the variant_calling_folder variable in the config.yaml file.
 There are a few key output files that are useful to examine: